Independent comparisonAll prices in AUD

 Squarespace logoSquarespace

-What stands outCheapest entry, largest template library, deepest app market, 0% platform transaction fee on e-commerce plans.Award-winning template design and a 0% platform transaction fee on Commerce plans, but fewer templates and apps.
+What stands outLargest template library, deepest app market, 0% platform transaction fee on e-commerce plans, true drag-and-drop flexibility.Award-winning template design, the cheaper entry price, and a 0% platform transaction fee on Core and above, but fewer templates and apps.

 Frequently asked questions